-At the end of the day the amount of ads or sponsored content you take part in can affect your audience and how much they trust your recommendations.
-If you’re taking an ad opportunity and you’re not going to be making more than what you would probably make with youtubes ad revenue it might not be worth it.
+At the end of the day, the amount of ads or sponsored content you take part in can affect your audience and how much they trust your recommendations.
+If you’re taking an ad opportunity and you’re not going to be making more than what you would probably make with YouTube’s ad revenue, it might not be worth it.

 It sounds obvious.
-But if a company wants you to feature a lip gloss in a makeup tutorial and requires you to only use their products in the video.
+But if a company wants you to feature a lip gloss in a makeup tutorial and requires you only to use their products in the video.
 You’re either going to want to make sure you have enough of that brand’s products already.

 7. Usage Rights

-Basically, if you give over the rights for them to use any and all of your images created past present and future in their campaigns they don’t need to pay you for the usage of those.
-They can use that content however they please, whenever they please at no extra cost to them.
+Basically, if you give over the rights for them to use any and all of your images created past, present, and future in their campaigns they don’t need to pay you for the usage of those.
+They can use that content however they please, whenever they please, at no extra cost to them.

-You produce a piece of content for a brand for what period of time can they use it, and under what conditions.
+You produce a piece of content for a brand, for what period of time can they use it, and under what conditions?
 If you grant them rights to a picture of your face, are they allowed to use that picture in other campaigns that you are not directly a part of?

-In most cases all you are looking for is the inclusion of a time frame.
-For example you are making an advertorial video for a brand.
+In most cases, all you are looking for is the inclusion of a time frame.
+For example, you are making an advertorial video for a brand.
 You agree to keep that advertorial on your channel for 3 years.

 This can also apply to monetization.
-Maybe you’re agreeing to keep the monetization off the video for the first year but after that first year you are allowed to turn on the monetization.
+Maybe you’re agreeing to keep the monetization off the video for the first year, but after that first year, you are allowed to turn on the monetization.
 Perhaps it’s a forever deal where you can never monetize that video.

 These shouldn’t necessarily be things that keep you from agreeing to a contract.
 It’s something you should be aware of when agreeing to anything.
-At the end of the day you want to retain control over your content.
+At the end of the day, you want to retain control over your content.
 If you are agreeing to forever more terms then you start to lose that control.

 11. Multi Deals

-If you’re considering one of these then you’re probably going to want them to hash out at least the basics of the additional projects, or to have a clause in the agreement that sets out some basic terms for your ability to not proceed with any project that doesn’t meet a set of guidelines.
+If you’re considering one of these, then you’re probably going to want them to hash out at least the basics of the additional projects or to have a clause in the agreement that sets out some basic terms for your ability to not proceed with any project that doesn’t meet a set of guidelines.

-Whatever form of payment is involved find out how and when you will be receiving it.
+Whatever form of payment is involved, find out how and when you will be receiving it.
 It’s not unusual to request a percentage of the payment upfront and the final sum on completion of the project.

 13. Brand Cancellation

 There are some cases where a brand might decide not to go ahead with a project once you’ve already done the work.
-In general it’s nothing to do with your specific content.
-It could just be that there’s been some change meaning they are no longer running the ad campaign.
+In general, it has nothing to do with your specific content.
+It could just be that there’s been some change, meaning they are no longer running the ad campaign.